Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 The project take advantage of [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) to run the project locally.
 Make sure to have Docker Desktop installed and running on your machine.

 Clone the repository and open it in VS Code.
 You'll be prompted to reopen the project in a Dev Container.
 Click on the "Reopen in Container" button.
-The Dev Container sets up the container needed to run Scikit Learn and also the SQL DB needed to store the vectors and the clusters.
+The Dev Container sets up the container needed to run Scikit Learn.
+Since native vector support is now available only in Azure SQL, you need to have an Azure SQL DB to run this sample.
+You can use the free tier as mentioned at the beginning of the readme.

-A database named `vectordb` is created automatically along with the `dbo.wikipedia_articles_embeddings` table.
+Create an Azure SQL database named `vectordb` and then import the `dbo.wikipedia_articles_embeddings` table following the documentation in the [`sample_data`](../sample_data) folder before proceeding further.

 You can use [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio) to connect to the SQL DB and run queries against it.